empyreanx/vcap/README.md

 For a more or less complete example see [Vcap Qt](https://github.com/empyreanx/vcap-qt)

-The docs can be found online here [docs](https://empyreanx.github.io/docs/vcap/index.html).
+The documentation can be found online here [docs](https://empyreanx.github.io/docs/vcap/index.html).

 ## Features